Joyo Bank

-Ibaraki Prefecture is located to the northeast of Tokyo and has a total population of 3,976,000.
-Although the prefecture ranks only 24th in size among Japan's 47 prefectures, it ranks 4th in terms of usable area.
+Although Ibaraki Prefecture ranks only 24th in size among Japan's 47 prefectures, it ranks 4th in terms of usable area.
 It is therefore one of the leading producers of agricultural products and has a largely rural population.
 As a consequence of this, Joyo Bank has had to maintain a large but inefficient branch network.
 This feature has helped the bank by limiting competition from other banks, with the result that Joyo Bank has been able to command a 38% market share of deposits and 42% share of loans in Ibaraki.